Declarative vs Versioned Workflows

 Declarative Migrations

-The declarative approach has become increasingly popular with engineers nowadays because it embodies a convenient separation of concerns between application and infrastructure engineers.
+The declarative approach (also known as state-based migrations) has become increasingly popular with engineers nowadays because it embodies a convenient separation of concerns between application and infrastructure engineers.
 Application engineers describe what (the desired state) they need to happen, and infrastructure engineers build tools that plan and execute ways to get to that state (how).
 This division of labor allows for great efficiencies as it abstracts away the complicated inner workings of infrastructure behind a simple, easy to understand API for the application developers and allows for specialization and development of expertise to pay off for the infra people.

 With declarative migrations, the desired state of the database schema is given as input to the migration engine, which plans and executes a set of actions to change the database to its desired state.